derykmakgill/website/testbtc.md

 ## 02 November 2008

-The Bitcoin 'Scaling Wars' arguably begin with the first reply to Satoshi Nakamoto's whitepaper release by James A. Donald.
+The Bitcoin 'Scaling Wars' arguably begin with the first reply to Satoshi Nakamoto's whitepaper release by James A. Donald. <span class="footnote"><span class="fnHide"> (Footnote: </span>James A. Donald is incidentally, a pedophile per his blog at blog.jim.com <span class="fnHide">)</span></span>

 ```
 We very, very much need such a system, but the way I understand your